lm862003/codex/README.md

 The API will be available on `http://localhost:8000`.

-CORS is enabled for the development frontend at `http://localhost:5173`, so the React app can make requests to the API during local development.
+When the frontend is served from a different port, the backend needs CORS enabled so the browser allows cross-origin requests. `backend/app.py` adds `CORSMiddleware` for the dev server running on `http://localhost:5173`.

 ## Frontend